2026 Nevada Bird-a-thon | May 1-31

 The Nevada Bird-a-thon is a statewide fundraising challenge combining friendly competition and birding, from Big Days to yard lists, to support bird conservation across Nevada.
 Modeled after a walk-a-thon, participants collect donations for their birding efforts while aiming to record the most species and raise the most funds.

 Pick any 24-hour window between May 1–31 to go birding throughout the state or tally a yard bird list for the duration of the event!
 Prizes are awarded for the highest species counts and top fundraisers in several categories.
+Every dollar raised fuels conservation, community science, and outreach programs that protect Nevada’s birds and inspire the next generation of birders.

 Our goal this year is $15,000